rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 journalctl -u k3s | grep "Running kube-apiserver" | tail -n1 | grep "audit-policy-file"
 ```

 Verify that the `--audit-policy-file` is set.
-Review the contents of the file specified and ensure that it contains avalid audit policy.
+Review the contents of the file specified and ensure that it contains a valid audit policy.

 **Remediation:**
 Create an audit policy file for your cluster and pass it to k3s. e.g. `--kube-apiserver-arg='audit-log-path=/var/lib/rancher/k3s/server/logs/audit-log'`